yyou22/FGSM-Attack-with-VGG-Models/README.md

 ```
 This will create sub-folders within `../data/` and store the generated outputs.
 An example path would be `../data/vgg16/001/[generated files]`, where `vgg16` stands for the model chosen and `001` stands for perturbation size 0.01.

-`adv_X.npy` stores the perturbed images as matrices, `confid_level.npy` stores the confidence levels across all classes in each prediction, `error.pckl` stores the robust error, `Y_hat.npy` stores the predicted labels.
+`adv_X.npy` stores the perturbed images as matrices, `confid_level.npy` stores the confidence levels across all classes in each prediction, `error.pckl` stores the robust error, `Y_hat.npy` stores the predicted labels, and `noise.npy` stores the applied perturbation normalized as images.

 ## Predict on Unperturbed Dataset
 ```python